Stormix/TheVault/1. Projects/Talks/Conventional Commits.md

 ## The issue with commit -m

+git commit -m "write something meaningful about your changes"

+But, it's usually interpreted as

-git commit -m "<write something here to make this work.>"
+git commit -m "write something quick to make this work" And that's bad.

+If you think about all the codebases you've worked on before, how often did you write something like?

+git commit -m "fix"

+git commit -m "update"

+git commit -m "wip"

+git commit -m "hope this works"

 ## What are Conventional commits?